 This meal delivery service includes plant-based options that arrive fully cooked, which cuts down on cooking times.

-The meals contain organic ingredients, with three plans to choose from: à la carte, chef’s choice, or weight loss.
+The meals contain organic ingredients, with three plans: à la carte, chef’s choice, or weight loss.

 Some sample items with nutrition facts from Veestro’s menu include:

 Some older adults may not like cooking or may not have the time.
-For those following a low sodium diet, several meal delivery options may be suitable.
+Several meal delivery options may suit those following a low sodium diet.

-With Magic Kitchen, people can choose from a variety of meal plans with fully cooked meals.
-They can build their own plan from à la carte options or choose from set menus.
+With Magic Kitchen, people can choose from various meal plans with fully cooked meals.
+They can build their plan from à la carte options or set menus.

-Magic Kitchen also offers hospital discharge meals, long-term care meals, and other specialty meal delivery options.
+Magic Kitchen offers hospital discharge meals, long-term care meals, and other specialty meal delivery options.

 Some sample items with nutrition facts from Magic Kitchen’s low sodium menu include:

-However, it charges more for shipping and its meals than some of its competitors.
+- charges more for shipping and meals than some services

 These meal delivery services have a range of choices for people following a gluten-free diet.

 Fresh n’ Lean meals are ready to eat and only require heating up.
-Most meals contain under 140 mg of sodium per 100 g, while all the options are gluten-free, with two vegan plans also available.
+The company says that most meals are lower in sodium than the average meal and other meal prep companies, while most options are gluten-free, with two vegan plans also available.

 Some sample menu items with nutrition facts from Fresh n’ Lean include:

-However, this company does not offer as wide a range of meals as some others.
+- does not offer as wide a range of meals as some others

 This is a subscription-free service, so people do not need to commit to Balance plans.
 The meals are ready to eat and only need heating up.
 Balance also sells a range of snacks for eating between meals.